 - Roero Arneis DOCG

-Wine has to be paired with food that can enhance and magnify its taste, therefore we offer different tasting options.
+Wine has to be paired with food that can enhance and magnify its taste.

-The wine tasting is served with a menu at 30 € per person.
-The menu includes:
+The wine tasting is served with a menu at 35 € per person that includes:

 Wine Cellar Purchases